 Batu has a masters degree in interaction design from NYU ITP, where he designed new products and experiences for internet of things, mobile platforms, virtual and augmented reality.
 His interaction design thesis is a mobile game for participatory democracy and a political simulation tool.
 He holds a previous masters degree in strategic marketing and a BSc in economics from Carnegie Mellon University.

-Claudio Mendonca is the Graphic Designer at the GovLab.
+Claudio Mendonca is the Creative Director at the GovLab.
 Working as a visual communicator for more than 10 years, he earned his Bachelor’s degree in Graphic Design in 2005.
 He has extensive experience in branding and interaction design.

 Claudio’s previous experience includes 3 years developing graphical material for several government institutions in Brazil, publications and interface design for startups.
 He also designs webapps for the Centre of Direct Democracy and works as a design consultant for the World Bank Institute for several open gov projects such as Open Government, Open Contracting, Open Development and Technology Alliance.